 Propolis for High Blood Pressure

-Researchers in Japan and Turkey have conducted studies to determine the effectiveness of bee propolis in the prevention and treatment of high blood pressure.
-In 2005, researchers from the Nagaragawa Research Center in Japan published an article in the Biological and Pharmaceutical Bulletin stating that hypertensive rats treated with a propolis extract exhibited a slower increase in blood pressure than the control rats.
+Researchers in Japan and Turkey have conducted studies to determine the effectiveness of the product in the prevention and treatment of high blood pressure. [more on propolis benefits] In 2005, researchers from the Nagaragawa Research Center in Japan published an article in the Biological and Pharmaceutical Bulletin stating that hypertensive rats treated with a propolis extract exhibited a slower increase in blood pressure than the control rats.
 Their conclusion surmised that propolis may be useful for the prevention and treatment of hypertension.

 In 2012, researchers from Nigde University in Nigde, Turkey conducted a study to discover what effect, if any, the administration of propolis had on blood pressure in rats deprived of key biological component–nitric oxide–that helped regulate blood pressure.
 Their study, published in Clinical and Experimental Hypertension, found that propolis helped decrease the activity of an enzyme that limits nitric oxide, thereby making more nitric oxide available to help modulate and reduce blood pressure.

-While the exact make up of propolis varies depending on the region, botanical source and season, most propolis consists of resins and balsams, wax, essential oils and pollen.
+While the exact make up of the substance varies depending on the region, botanical source and season, most propolis consists of resins and balsams, wax, essential oils and pollen.
 The sticky substance is often high in antioxidants, amino acids, vitamins and minerals.

 In some areas, including Henan, China, propolis contains additional compounds displaying antibacterial or anti-inflammatory properties.
 In other areas, and even in other areas of the same hive, those compounds may be absent and others present.
 Because of the variety of sources and constituents in propolis, obtaining a standardized sample is difficult.
 Distributors cannot claim with certainty that the medicinal quality in one sample will not be absent in another.
 Hence, while the research conducted by one group of scientists may find medicinal benefit, the same research conducted by scientists using different propolis samples may yield an entirely different result.